Dozens of bodies recovered after violence in Central African Republic

 U.N.
 Secretary-General Ban Ki-moon is drafting plans for a possible U.N. peacekeeping mission in Central African Republic.

-(Additional reporting by Marine Pennetier in Paris, Daniel Flynn in Dakar and Michelle Nichols in New York; Writing by Daniel Flynn; Editing by Hugh Lawson and Ruth Pitchford)
+(Additional reporting by Marine Pennetier in Paris and Daniel Flynn in Dakar; Writing by Daniel Flynn; Editing by Hugh Lawson and Ruth Pitchford)